 A version of this essay was first presented at the International Society of Humor Studies conference in 2014 in Utrecht, Netherlands as “Exploding the Serenity of the Moment: Russell Brand’s Comedy as a Contemporary Metaphysics of Transgression.”
 I also presented a version of this material in 2016 at the American Academy of Religions Annual Meeting in San Antonio, USA under the title, “Russell Brand’s Dialectic Of Comedy, Spirituality and Political Activism As Metamodern Soteriology.”
 A longer and quite a bit more in-depth analysis of Russell Brand as exemplar of metamodernism exists as a chapter in my doctoral dissertation, Metamodern Mysticisms: Narrative Encounters with Contemporary Western Secular Spiritualities (Rice University 2018).

-Russell Brand is a contemporary comedian, author, actor, activist, TM meditator and yoga practitioner, of whom, cards on the table, I am an unabashed fan-girl.
+Russell Brand is a contemporary comedian, author, actor, activist, TM meditator and yoga practitioner.
+Cards on the table, I am an unabashed fan-girl of his comedy.
 He is also one of an increasing number of outspokenly “spiritual” celebrities today.
 Brand is unique among contemporary comedians in unapologetically integrating religious truth claims into both his stage act and his public persona.
 As such he represents a new kind of public figure whose popularity, I will contend here, reflects wide cultural acceptance of some of the central principles that underlie the spiritual-but-not-religious (SBNR) movement.
 The SBNR will be taken here as a loose grouping of a number of contemporary secular spiritualities, united in their willingness to be called “spiritual,” but, importantly, on their own terms.¹

-Russell Brand, my exemplar here, utilizes several identity markers associated with the SBNR and Nones.
-Chief among them is his embrace of “Eastern” (or more properly Asian) spiritual philosophies— that is, Western assimilations and syncretizations of concepts and practices from Hinduism, Buddhism, Tantra and Daoism).
-His presentation of these philosophies whilst performing in non-religious settings such as the comedy stage caught my attention as a scholar of religion and popular culture.
-Even more noteworthy was that he could talk openly about truth, consciousness and enlightenment and somehow manage to avoid being dismissed as a New Age woo-woo.⁵ How was he getting away with it?
+I started tracking Russell Brand, my exemplar here, in about 2012, noticing that he utilizes several identity markers associated with the SBNR and Nones.
+Chief among them is his embrace of “Eastern” (or more properly Asian) spiritual philosophies— that is, Western assimilations and syncretizations of concepts and practices from Hinduism, Buddhism, Tantra and Daoism.
+His presentation of these philosophies whilst performing in inherently non-religious settings such as the comedy stage caught my attention as a scholar of religion and popular culture.
+Even more noteworthy was that he could talk openly about truth, consciousness and enlightenment and somehow generally manage to avoid being dismissed as a New Age woo-woo.⁵ How was he getting away with it?
 Has contemporary Western culture become less hostile to certain kinds of overt religious claims?
-I believe that the answer to that is yes, and that a metamodern reading of the SBNR holds the key to understanding why.⁶
+I believe that the answer is yes, and that a metamodern reading of the SBNR holds the key to understanding why.⁶

 Oscillating While “Exploding the Serenity of the Moment”